Home Army: Women

 Home Army ranks included a number of female operatives.
 Most women worked in the communications branch, where many held leadership roles or served as couriers.
 Approximately a seventh to a tenth of the Home Army insurgents were female.

 Notable women in the Home Army included Elżbieta Zawacka, an underground courier who was sometimes called the only female Cichociemna.
 Grażyna Lipińska organised an intelligence network in German-occupied Belarus in 1942–1944.
 Janina Karasiówna and Emilia Malessa were high-ranking officers described as "holding top posts" within the communication branch of the organisation.
 Wanda Kraszewska-Ancerewicz headed the distribution branch.
+Maria Cetys was a liaison officer with the Krysta branch with Władysław Abramowicz.
+Janina Oszast was head of the Krakow branch's Bureau of Propaganda.
 Several all-female units existed within the AK structures, including Dysk, an entirely female sabotage unit led by Wanda Gertz, who carried out assassinations of female Gestapo informants in addition to sabotage.
 During the Warsaw Uprising, two all-female units were created—a demolition unit and a sewer system unit.

 Many women participated in the Warsaw Uprising, particularly as medics or scouts; they were estimated to form about 75% of the insurgent medical personnel.
 By the end of the uprising, there were about 5,000 female casualties among the insurgents, with over 2,000 female soldiers taken captive; the latter number reported in contemporary press caused a "European sensation".